14 Classic 1960s Products That Bring Back Memories

 Roadsidepictures / Flickr

-Who didn’t love Tang?!
-This orange breakfast drink put Tropicana to shame, and Sunny D could never.
-In the 1960s, Tang was for sure the King of Drinks.
+Who didn’t love Tang?
+This orange breakfast beverage put Tropicana to shame, and Sunny D could never.
+In the 1960s, Tang was considered the King of Drinks.

 A vintage box of a Kenner's Original Easy-Bake Oven is shown.
 The packaging features an image of the yellow toy oven and various baked goods.
 It advertises baking with ordinary light bulbs and includes cake and frosting mixes.